google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

 </figure>
 <figcaption>Very constructed letter shapes, like the circular “o” and “e.”
 The “t” is a simple cross (set in Outfit).</figcaption>

 And with the **[geometric](/glossary/geometric) typefaces,** the apertures are not that relevant for determining the form model.
-Also, there is no obvious axis either.
+Also, there is no obvious axis.
 It’s more about how constructed the letter shapes are.
 Like the circular “e,” “g,” “a,“ and “o,” or the simple “t.”
 This creates a clean, modern, and functional appearance.

 Now, knowing about these underlying form models should make it easier for you to pinpoint the differences between the three sans serif and serif typefaces from the beginning of the article, and take you one step closer towards to differentiating type.